 One thing I already pointed out: the possibility to store the filtered clean water.
 But there is another equally important thing which I want to point out.

 If you are reading this, then you have probably searched a bit and no doubt you have seen various concepts of filters with pumps or without pumps.
 Those that are the LifeStraw type or water bottle type filters, are surely very reliable tools, but they have a major problem.
-You have to come very closely to the water.
+You have to come very close to the water.
 So you drink directly, but you cannot collect water.

 On the other hand, have you seen pictures of people kneeling by a river and drinking with such tools?
 This looks great in pictures, but remember, your hands and knees become contaminated in the process.
 See also this example.
 People who show how those tools work, simply forget that they are dealing with a water which is supposed to be contaminated (otherwise you would not filter it, wouldn’t you), so your hands and the tool itself should remain clean, all the time.